 If you’re an RPG game master, World Anvil has a full campaign manager, perfect for organizing your NPCs, tracking your lore, and playing your game.

-And if you’re an RPG player, there’s a full – and free! – character manager.
+And if you’re an RPG player, there’s a full – and free! – DnD character creator.
 Not only can you track your equipment, your sheet, and your quests, but you can create character journals, add images, make updates and more too!

 A quick note about permissions